alex-kinokon/jsx-dom/README.md

    - a string
    - an object with the format `{ [key: string]: boolean }`.
 Keys with a truthy value will be added to the classList
    - an array of values where falsy values (see below) are filtered out
-   - an array of any combination of the above
+   - an array of any combination of the above, including deeply nested arrays

 Note that `false`, `true`, `null`, `undefined` will be ignored per [React documentations](https://facebook.github.io/react/docs/jsx-in-depth.html#booleans-null-and-undefined-are-ignored), and everything else will be used.
 For example,